Demand Forecasting in Human Resource

 HR Demand forecasting must consider several factors-both external as well as internal.
 Among the external factors are competition (foreign and domestic), economic climate, laws and regulatory bodies, changes in technology, and social factors.
 Internal factors include budget constraints, production levels, new products and services, organisational structure, and employee separations.
 Demand forecasting is common among organisations, though they may not do personnel-supply forecasting.

-Forecasting Techniques: HR Forecasting techniques vary from simple to sophisticated ones.
-Before describing each technique, it may be stated that organisations generally follow more than one technique.
+HR Forecasting techniques vary from simple to sophisticated ones.
+Before describing each technique, it may be stated that organizations generally follow more than one technique.
 The techniques are:

 1. Ratio-trend analysis